RichieHakim/ROICaT/README.md

 # General workflow:
 - **Pass ROIs through ROInet:** Images of the ROIs are passed through a neural network which outputs a feature vector for each image describing what the ROI looks like.
 -  **Classification:** The feature vectors can then be used to classify ROIs:
-- A simple classifier can be trained using user supplied labeled data (e.g. an array of images of ROIs and a corresponding array of labels for each ROI).
+   - A simple regression-like classifier can be trained using user-supplied labeled data (e.g. an array of images of ROIs and a corresponding array of labels for each ROI).
    - Alternatively, classification can be done by projecting the feature vectors into a lower-dimensional space using UMAP and then simply circling the region of space to classify the ROIs.
 -  **Tracking**: The feature vectors can be combined with information about the position of the ROIs to track the ROIs across imaging sessions/planes.